downingbots/RLDonkeycar/README.md

 An example early run by the RLDonkecar (filmed by Yana Bezus) can be seen [here.](https://drive.google.com/open?id=1TIjjgSAZopL1PxoWHfXPwQQFAPlu5QcM)

 In a little more detail, the goal is:
-* to plop the donkeycar down on any track that it had never seen before.
+* To plop the donkeycar down on any track that it had never seen before.
-* slowly self-drive around the track using opencv-based line-following
+* Slowly self-drive around the track using opencv-based line-following
 * Use the opencv line-following to train a Neural Net (NN) like the 5-level NN in the original donkeycar code
 * Use Reinforcement Learning (RL) to increase the thrattle and improve the steering to optimize the path of the donkeycar.
 * Push Raspberry Pi's to their limit to see what is possible and minimize the changes from the original donkeycar design.